yongcongwang/note/docs/Math/Linear-Algebra/01_geometry_of_linear_equations.md

 for every possible vector $\mathbf{b}$?
 In other words, do the linear combination of the column vectors fill the $xy$-plane(or space, in the three dimensional case)?

-If the answer if "no", we say that $A$ is a `singular matrix`.
-In this singular case its column vectors are `linear dependent`; all linear combinations of those vectors lie on a point or line(in two dimensions) or on a point, line or plane(in three dimensions).
+If the answer is "no", we say that $A$ is a `singular matrix`.
+In this singular case its column vectors are `linear dependent`; all linear combinations of those vectors lie on a point or line(in two dimensions) or plane(in three dimensions).
 The combinations don't fill the whole space.